-- 1.5.7.1 The Development and Continental Council shall be composed of the President, the Executive Vice-President in charge of Development and the Presidents of Continental Federations or their appointees. - 1.5.7.2 The Development and Continental Council shall propose development programme initiatives and future development orientations of the ITTF, giving specific consideration to the promotion of gender equity, in co-operation with Continental Federations. - 1.5.7.3 The Development and Continental Council shall also discuss all other matters of common interest to the Continental Federations and the ITTF. - 1.5.7.4 The Development and Continental Council shall meet at the same occasion as the Olympic and Paralympic Commission. - 1.5.7.5 The Development and Continental Council shall submit a written report to the AGM.
+- 1.5.7.1 The Development and Continental Council shall be composed of the President, the Executive Vice-President in charge of Development and the Presidents of Continental Federations or their appointees. - 1.5.7.2 The Development and Continental Council shall - 1.5.6.2.11 proposing Development Programme and High-Performance related initiatives to support the and future overall development orientations of the ITTF, giving specific consideration to the promotion of gender equity, youth development and member associations' rights and duties in cooperation with Continental Federations; - 1.5.7.3 The Development and Continental Council shall also - 1.5.6.2.12 discussing all other matters of common interest to the Continental Federations and the ITTF: - 1.5.7.4 The Development and Continental Council shall meet at the same occasion as the Olympic and Paralympic Commission. - 1.5.6.3 One or several members of the ITTF staff, appointed by the President, shall attend all meetings of the Continental Council and shall draft its minutes and reports. - 1.5.7.5 The Development and Continental Council shall submit a written report to the AGM. - 1.5.6.4 The meetings of the Continental shall be minuted with a yearly report submitted to the AGM.

-1.5.8 COMMITTEES AND COMMISSIONS
+1.5.7 8 COMMITTEES AND COMMISSIONS